jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 Jellyfin will automatically reload the new configuration without needing to restart.
 The debug messages show up in the log with the `DBG` tag.

-Once the need for verbose logging has passed, debug logging can be disabled again by reversing the above changes back the default value of `"Information"`.
+Once the need for verbose logging has passed, debug logging can be disabled again by reversing the above changes back to the default value of `"Information"`.

 ## Real Time Monitoring